ibm-apiconnect/pot/labs/lab0.md

 #### 0.1a - Windows

 1. If you don't have node already installed on your machine, then please proceed.
-Otherwise, move on to section 1.1
+Otherwise, move on to section 0.2 (Setup your Bluemix account).

 1. Installing Node on Windows based machines (Tested on Windows 7 and Windows 10):